 You need to segment users into as many as three segments.
 In our case, understand what the pain points of each of them are and basically create a journey that is light enough, engaging and educational.

 Most people confuse product usability with product training, so should software only consider, if it is very usable or should they not consider training or vice versa?

 You need to do everything, I mean, as much as you do, it’s never enough.
 So, educational content like an Academy is one way of educating people that do not want to do training.

 There are many people that just don’t want to come to training.
 There are so many people who want to do both but many people want to do one of them.

 It really depends on the persona.
 Not all people are learning in the same way.
 So, I’m a person who likes to listen to things versus people who want to see things more.
 You know, educating myself via listening.
 Some people are visual, so they can read the videos and you need to present all the options in order to sell.

 So, you need to know your customer very well.
-That’s what the product team does, via customer interviews, to understand the pain points where they start when they know when the process or after they are very mature, try to give answers to these challenges.
-Every video, every health article, etc.
+That’s what the product team does, via customer interviews, to understand the pain points: where they start, when they know, during the process or after they are very mature, try to give answers to these challenges.
+Every video, every help article, etc.